FIWARE/tutorials.Identity-Management/README.md

 ### Update a User

 Within the GUI, users can be updated from the settings page.
-This can also be done from the command line by making PATCH request to  `/v1/users/<user-id>` endpoint when the user id is known.
+This can also be done from the command-line by making PATCH request to  `/v1/users/<user-id>` endpoint when the user ID is known.
 The `X-Auth-token` header must also be set.

 #### :seven: Request: